jidongbsu/cs452-cthreads-library/README.md

     queue->front = (queue->front + 1) % MAX_NUM_THREADS;
 ```

-which means it returns the tid at the front the queue, and then sets the corresponding element in the array to -1, which marks that this element is no longer storing a valid tid.
+which means it returns the tid at the front of the queue, and then sets the corresponding element in the array to -1, which marks that this element is no longer storing a valid tid.

 ```c
 static int isEmpty(struct Queue* queue);